Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Dance at the Vegas Clubs on The Strip

 Vegas nightclubs – or rather mega-clubs – maintain an electric vibe with some of the world’s best DJs and packed dance floors.
-Some of the most epic clubs are Omnia at Caesars Palace, Jewel at Aria, Hakkasan at MGM Grand and Marquee at Cosmopolitan.
-While most exciting for a Las Vegas Weekend Itinerary, visitors will have no problem finding clubs that are open every day of the week.
+Some of the most epic clubs are Tao at Venetian, Omnia at Caesars Palace, Jewel at Aria, Hakkasan at MGM Grand and Marquee at Cosmopolitan.
+While most exciting for a Las Vegas Weekend Itinerary, visitors will have no problem finding clubs that are open every night of the week.

 All clubs have promoters (which you can find on The Strip, through your hotel or in advance by searching online) who offer VIP status and sometimes free drinks.
 Dress codes can be strict – for example, many places will deny entry to anyone wearing backless sandals…so read the rules before you go.